 Challenging Insecure Voting Machines in Tennessee

-Free Speech For People, with Covington Burlington LLP, filed a brief on behalf of the National Election Defense Coalition (NEDC) and computer security experts, to challenge Shelby County, Tennessee’s use of insecure DRE (Direct-Recording Electronic) voting machines.
+Free Speech For People, with Covington Burlington LLP, filed an amicus brief on behalf of the National Election Defense Coalition (NEDC) and computer security experts, to challenge Shelby County, Tennessee’s use of insecure DRE (Direct-Recording Electronic) voting machines.
 The case, Shelby County Advocates for Valid Elections, et al v.
 Tre Hargett, et al, was dismissed for lack of standing.
 On appeal, our amicus brief details how the very real harm caused to voters by DRE voting systems.

 |Caption||Shelby County Advocates for Valid Elections, et al v.
 Tre Hargett, et al|